ajdecon/hpc-chef/README.md

 This Repo
 =========

-This repository is where I develop public cookbooks related to high-performance computing (HPC) and scientific computing.
+This repository is where I develop public cookbooks related to high-performance computing (HPC) and scientific computing, including:

+* `slurm-mpi-cluster` - A basic cookbook for building a compute cluster running SLURM as the resource manager.

 The standard Chef Repo README follows for reference.